-ii Animal Health Programs/ Emergency Management - The Animal Health Division includes the seven Region Offices and the program records.
-The Region Offices are located throughout the State: Amarillo (Region 1); Hempstead (Region 2); Fort Worth (Region 3); Mount Pleasant (Region 4); Beeville (Region 5); Lampasas (Region 6); Rockdale (Region 7).
+Animal Health Programs - The Animal Health Division includes the seven Region Offices and the program records.
+The Region Offices are located throughout the State: Amarillo (Region 1); Hempstead (Region 2); Fort Worth (Region 3); Mount Pleasant (Region 4); Beeville (Region 5); Lampasas (Region 6); Rockdale (Region 7); Laredo (Region 8); Emergency Management, and the Staff/Authorized Personnel Program Manager.

 The Region Offices have the responsibility for administering at the local level all disease programs related to the strategies for their respective geographic regions.
 These offices are headed by Veterinarians (Region Directors) under the direction of the Assistant Executive Director for Animal Health Programs.
 The responsibilities also include herds and issuance of permits for quarantined handling facilities.
 This Department also oversees interstate permit issuance and coordinating verification of these permits and required certificates.
 These activities also include processing outgoing certificates of veterinary inspection.
-The Region Offices which are headed by Veterinarians (Region Directors) and the program records department are under the direction of the Assistant Executive Director for Animal Health Programs.
+The Region Offices which are headed by Veterinarians (Region Directors), Emergency Management, and the Staff/Authorized Personnel Program Manager are under the direction of the Assistant Executive Director for Animal Health Programs.